FelipeRes/Hermetica-Script-Language/README.md

 # Hermetica-Script-Language
 Language designed to interpret the effect cards of Hermetica Game.
+This language is similar to english to facilitate complexity of programming cards effect to non-programmers.
+The programming logic is the same of other programming languages, but the sintax has a lot of prepositions to look like a human speaking.

 ## Introduction